UltimateHackingKeyboard/firmware/MACRO_DOCS.md

 In order to migrate to the new notation, you can export your configuration, edit the json file and import again.

-If your favourite text editor is vim, following two commands will do the trick:
+If your favourite text editor is vim, following commands will do the trick:

 ```
     :g/macroActionType.*text/normal 02ftcecommand